janfrl/sap-ai-sdk-js-exercise/README.md

 ```

 > [!TIP]
-> It works with free NuxtHub accounts.
+> It works with free Cloudflare and NuxtHub accounts.

 To add authentication with GitHub, you need to [create a GitHub OAuth application](https://github.com/settings/applications/new) and then fill the credentials in your `.env`: